-With hot water heat there is a boiler that heats the water up to a temperature between 160 and 180 degrees.
-A circulation pump moves the water through distribution pipes and radiators heating the home.
+With hot water heat there is a boiler that heats the water up to a temperature somewhere between 160 and 180 degrees.
+A circulation pump that moves the water through distribution pipes and radiators in the rooms.

 How would you know which system you are looking at in a home?

 The hot water system will have electric pumps on the piping beside the boiler.
 (The red and black things on the pipes in the photo)

 – Steam will have no pumps anywhere.

 The hot water piping will probably not have a lot of insulation (if any)

 – Steam piping will be heavily insulated (often asbestos based).

 The hot water boiler pressure gauge will read a pressure between 12 Lbs and 15 Lbs.